 Parenting Students

-Primarily, Title IX protects parenting students from discrimination in educational access.
+Primarily, Title IX protects the rights of parenting students to ensure equal access to education and support their academic success.
 Such items may include:

-Special programs (e.g., study abroad, sports teams, clubs) cannot deny a parenting student for the reason of their parenting status.
+• Special programs (e.g., study abroad, sports teams, clubs) cannot deny a parenting student because of their parenting status.

 Schools can certainly make improvements to ensure better treatment and reasonable accommodations for parenting students.
 If you have concerns about conflicts with your parenting responsibilities and classroom participation, talk to your professors, academic advisor, or other school admin/staff about these concerns.